Alejogb1/job-board/blog-data/how-can-i-get-words-matching-a-fuzzywuzzy-score-greater-than-x.md

 id: "how-can-i-get-words-matching-a-fuzzywuzzy-score-greater-than-x"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've seen this exact issue pop up more than a few times in data processing pipelines and during search implementation work, particularly when dealing with user-generated content that might have typos or inconsistent spellings.
 The core challenge lies in efficiently filtering through a corpus of text and extracting strings that exhibit a similarity above a certain threshold based on a fuzzy matching algorithm like the one provided by fuzzywuzzy (which, for those unfamiliar, is based on Levenshtein distance).

-The key isn't just about *using* the fuzzywuzzy library—that’s straightforward enough.
+The key isn't just about _using_ the fuzzywuzzy library—that’s straightforward enough.
 It’s about understanding how to integrate it into a process that avoids common pitfalls, notably performance bottlenecks, especially when dealing with larger datasets.
 You need a strategy beyond naive iteration and comparison.

 Let’s consider a hypothetical scenario from a few years back.
 I was working on an e-commerce site, and we had a product catalog with various brand names.
 Users, as they often do, would type in slightly modified or misspelled brand names into the search bar.
 We needed to find relevant products even when the input was imperfect.
 Simply using exact string matching was failing miserably.
 Enter fuzzy matching.